thomlom/blog/content/blog/reverse-engineering-airbnb-internationalization-library/index.md

 }
 ```

-Note that `extends` actually extends the `phrases` object and **doesn't replace it.** The only things that will get replaced will be the conflicting keys.
+Note that `extend` actually extends the `phrases` object and **doesn't replace it.** The only things that will get replaced will be the conflicting keys.
 For example if you call `extend` with an object which got a `hello` key and that key already exists in `phrases`, it will be replaced.

 ## Interpolation